 *Great warranty & design, comes with nice programmable workouts too.

-I also tested out these rowing machines, and include my product reviews for them too:
+I also tested out these rowing machines, and include my product reviews for them too if you’re interested:

 Schwinn Crewmaster – 4.2 ⭐